Chapter 4 – The Faculty

 4.61.12 Candidates shall be informed in detail about policies of particular importance to new staff members and about their specific duties.
 In addition, the chairperson shall describe precisely the possibilities of further benefits available to a member of the University community.

 4.62.10 Work Loads.
-The determination and assignment of faculty work loads shall be made by the department chairperson, subject to the approval of his/her dean.
-In making such assignments, the chairperson shall consider (4.62.11-17):
+The determination and assignment of faculty work loads shall be made by department chairpersons, subject to the approval of their respective deans.
+In making such assignments, the chairpersons shall consider (4.62.11-17): #21-22-6

 4.62.11 The nature of the course, as to whether it is undergraduate or graduate and whether it is being offered for the first time or with extensive revision.